asengupta/avishek.net/_posts/2021-05-08-quadratic-optimisation-theory.md

 **Note**: The **pointwise infimum** and **pointwise supremum** have different definitions from the **infimum** and **supremum**, respectively.

 ## Active and Inactive Constraints
-In Quadratic Programming, $$g_i(x)|i=1,2,...,n$$ represent the constraint functions.
+In **Quadratic Optimisation**, $$g_i(x)|i=1,2,...,n$$ represent the constraint functions.
 An important concept to get an intuition is about the difference between dealing with pure equality constraints and inequality cnstraints.

 The diagram below shows an example where all the constraints are equality constraints.